neuroFuzz/surreptitious/README.md

 TODO:

     - Use logger to log output to file instead of stdout
+    - is USETOR make sure the target is a routable public ip
     - Improve final output (maybe use colors)
     - Perform nf toolkit updates on a per file basis based on detected changes
     - WTF do I do about UDP ports ???